 As I Am Coconut CoWash Cleansing Conditioner

 As I Am Coconut CoWash Cleansing Conditioner removes product residue and preserves moisture.
 Among it's natural ingredients are coconut and castor oil.
 This cleansing conditioner is an Allure Best of Beauty 2017 award winner because of its smoothing and moisturizing properties.
-It and can be purchased at As I Am Naturally for around $9.
+It and can be purchased at Sally Beauty Supply for around $9.

 Carol's Daughter Mimosa Hair Honey

 Carol's Daughter Mimosa Hair Honey a hairdressing that moisturizes your hair and scalp, smooths edges and controls frizz.
 It's all-natural and contains Shea Butter and Cocoa Butter.
 It can be purchased at many national retailers and also at the Carols' Daughter website for about $12.
 Almost 400 reviewers on Google.com give to 4.5/5 stars.
 Reviewers praise it for it's ability to lock in moisture and leave hair shiny and healthy.